Sadeh: History

 The most elaborate report of the celebration of Sadeh after the Muslim conquest of Persia in 7th century AD comes from the 10th century AD during the reign of Mardavij of Ziyarid dynasty, the ruler of Isfahan.
 The Ziyarid dynasty did their best to maintain Persian traditions.
 Bonfires were set up on both sides of the Zayandeh River to remember the Sadeh custom.
 The fires were kept in specially built metal holders.
 Hundreds of birds were released while the fireworks were lighting the sky.
 There were fireworks, dancing and music with lavish feasts of roasted lamb, beef, chicken and other delicacies.

 Today the ceremony is celebrated somewhat like the ancient times in some Iranian cities such as Kerman and Yazd.
-Jashn e Sadeh is also celebrated every year in the Kushke Varjavand gardens in Karaj (a township of Tehran province) splendidly with the presence of Persian Zoroastrians and others interested in traditional Persian ceremonies.
+Jashn e Sadeh is also celebrated every year in the Kushke Varjavand gardens in Karaj with the presence of Iranian Zoroastrians and others interested in traditional Persian ceremonies.
 Sometimes the fires are not lit outside and all activities take place inside the Zoroastrian temples.
 The activities of camel thorn gathering have almost been stopped though there are efforts to preserve the tradition.
-However, the bulk of the Iranians/Persians are becoming more familiar with the occasion and there are gatherings and celebrations even outside the country on 30 January each year.
+However, the bulk of Iranians are becoming more familiar with the occasion and there are gatherings and celebrations even outside the country on 30 January each year.
 People will gather and pray, and then they will hold each other's hands, form a circle, and dance around the fire.

 Every year, on 30 January, thousands of Zoroastrians in Iran and other countries celebrate the religious feast of Jashn-e Sadeh by burning firewood in an open space to signify the coming of spring and as a symbolic token of the eternal fight with mischief.

 There is a cave in a mountain near Yazd, called Chak-Chak Fire Temple.
 Every year special ceremonies are held there during the Sadeh Feast.
 It is believed that the last Zoroastrian princess took shelter there in 640 AD when the Muslims expanded their power to the east.

 Although for the majority of Iranians Sadeh has no religious significance and no specific rituals are involved other than lighting fires at sunset and having a cheerful time, Iranians of all faiths make a collective effort at this day to keep up with their ancient traditions and to celebrate the preciousness of creation.

 Sadeh has a complex history and two different days were observed for the festival's veneration.
 In addition to 50 days (100 days and nights) before the beginning of the new year (or hundredth day after the gahambar of Ayathrima), already noted, the other celebration marked the hundred day before the religious new year (religious new year is not necessarily the same as spring new year).
 It is not clear why there are two Sadeh Festivals and why different regions have had different dates.
 Many of Zoroastrian holy days were and are celebrated twice; this is most likely caused by the calendar reform in the 3rd century AD.